 I don’t have time for this, can Resolve help?

-If you outsource your IT services to a provider like Resolve, we can guide your organisation through the entire certification process.
+We can guide your organisation through the entire certification process.
+There are various things you have to put in place to achieve certification, and we can work with you to make sure you've got all your (security) ducks in a row.
 If you have internal IT staff, they can manage it too — but either way, we’re happy to support both technical teams and business leaders alike.

 Get in touch if you’d like to chat about how we can assist.